lazybytez/.github/docs/CONTRIBUTING.md

 ### Process of a code contribution

-The step-by-step process for code contributions to dcc looks like the following:
+The step-by-step process for code contributions looks like the following:

 1. Choose an issue that you want to resolve (Create one if you want to implement something, but there is no issue for it)